GLOBAL MARKETS-Stocks, euro fall amid doubts on EU bailout fund

 "We are still waiting for the results of the confidence vote in Greece this evening and a definitive answer to whether (George) Papandreou will remain in office," said Kathy Lien, director of research at GFT in Jersey City, New Jersey.

-The euro slid against the dollar as uncertainty persisted about the European Union's bailout program.
-The euro fell 0.5 percent to $1.3738 EUR=EBS.
+The euro slid against the dollar as uncertainty persisted about Europe's bailout program.
+The euro fell 0.6 percent to $1.3722 EUR=EBS.

 * Crescita Therapeutics announces management and board changes